Skip to main content

 The finished heritage home exterior — sage-grey trim, white porch columns and balustrade, original red brick.After

-Sage-grey trim, crisp white columns and balustrade, the original brick left to speak for itself.
+Sage-grey trim, crisp white columns and balustrade, the original brick untouched.

 The porch stairs and railing rebuilt in fresh cedar before paint.